matheusschittini/enem-2025-mathematics-numpy/README.md

 - How are Mathematics scores distributed in the ENEM 2025?
 - How does mean Mathematics performance vary across exam states?
-- How does mean Mathematics performance differ across school administrative dependency categories?
+- How does mean Mathematics performance differ among state, municipal, federal, and private schools?
 - How does mean Mathematics performance differ between urban and rural schools?
 - Which exam municipalities present the highest mean Mathematics scores?